CaddyDz/caddydz.github.io/_posts/2023-01-09-understanding-unix-chmod.md

 thumbnail: "/assets/img/chmod.png"
 categories: unix
 ---
-CHMOD is used to change permissions of a file, here's how to calculate permission number
+CHMOD is used to change permissions of a file, here's how to calculate permission number {: class="post-cards_description"}

 ### Permissions: